 - Burning or tingling down the leg

-Weakness, numbness, or difficulty moving the leg or foot
+- Weakness, numbness, or a hard time moving the leg or foot

 - A constant pain on one side of the rear

-For some people, the pain from sciatica can be severe and debilitating.
-For others, the sciatica pain might be infrequent and irritating, but has the potential to get worse.
+For some people, the pain from sciatica can be severe and disabling.
+For others, the sciatica pain might be infrequent and irritating but has the potential to get worse.

-Sciatica is caused by irritation of the root(s) of the lower lumbar and lumbosacral spine.
+Sciatica results from irritation of the root(s) of your lower lumbar and lumbosacral spine.

-(narrowing of the spinal canal in the lower back)
+- Lumbar spinal stenosis (narrowing of the spinal canal in your lower back)

-Degenerative disc disease (breakdown of discs, which act as cushions between the vertebrae)
+- Degenerative disk disease (breakdown of disks, which act as cushions between the vertebrae)